LappleApple/awesome-leading-and-managing/Culture.md

 ## Discrimination and Harassment

 - [Why Your Tiny Startup Needs a Code of Conduct & How to Write One](https://blog.techinclusion.co/why-your-tiny-startup-needs-a-code-of-conduct-how-to-write-one-d9f674363d5b) - by Andrea Barrica.
-Takeway: In order to create a safe place to work companies should not delay writing their code of conduct.
+Takeway: "What’s often ignored is that diversity is not only a pipeline or recruiting issue.
+It’s an issue of making the people who do make it through the pipeline want to stay at your company."
+Write a code of conduct no matter the size of your company, to create norms that ideally make your workplace safe.